SeanPoints/NEWFIRM/README.md

 **SetupSextractor.py** - This program creates an executable script, "run_sextractor.sh", in the data/UTYYYYMMDD/Skysub directory.
 Once the script is created, you can run it from the command line.

 **SetupScamp.py** - This program contains an executable script, "run_scamp.sh", in the data/UTYYYYMMDD directory.
 It uses the FITS_LDAC catalogs created by "run_sextractor.sh" and finds an astrometric solution using the GAIA-EDR3 catalog.
 Sometimes Scamp can fail because the connection to the database times out.

-**SetupSwarp.py** - This program
+Scamp can also fail if the initial astrometric solution is large.
+The parameter that controls the uncertainty in the astrometric solution is "POSITION_MAXERR" in the WCS/default.scamp file.
+The current default value is set to 1 arcmin.
+This parameter can be increased as needed.
+We note that the raw astrometric solution of NEWFIRM data can change during the night, depending upon how often the telescope position is corrected.

+**SetupSwarp.py** - This program reads the astrometri solutions given by Scamp.
+It uses those solutions to project the four NEWFIRM etectors onto the same image.
+The output FITS file is 4200 x 4200 pixels with the center being the average cordinate of the four detectors and the pixel scale set to 0.4 arcsec/pix.

+**MakeSwarpMasks.py** - This program creates a mask file for each exposure.
+These masks files are generated so the detector gap can be masked when making stacked images so that the zero-value pixels do not affect the image combination.

+**SetupSwarpStack.py** - This program looks for previously swarped files and sorts them based on FITS header keywords OBJECT, FILTER, EXPCOADD, and COADDS.
+It writes individual files in the data/UTYYYYMMDD/Skysub directory for each OBJECT, FILTER, EXPCOADD, COADDS combination as well as a file that contains the names of the corresponding mask files.

+**NF_Swarp_Stack.py** - This program creates an executable script in the data/UTYYYYMMDD/Skysub directory called "run_swarp_stack.sh".
+This combines multiple, dithered exposures of an object in a given filter.
+The output, stacked images are written to a new directory data/UTYYYYMMDD/Skysub/Stacked

 ---